rickymac68/CIPs/CPS-?/README.md

         * If paying scouts for their work produced more truth than simply working for their own survival and prosperity then evolution would have selected for that
       * BReps only receive delegation for the proposal they are currently soliciting for - Then delegation ends
         * This is key to a functioning democracy - DReps in the bee's world have to earn their delegation for each proposal
-        * In human democracy the DReps only their earn delegation once and then exploit their power for personal gain during the rest of their careers
+        * In human democracy the DReps only their earn delegation once and then learn to exploit their power for personal gain during the rest of their careers
         * Bee democracy is structured like so because those structured differently were all selected out of existence
         * We should model our democracy after the one which nature has perfected over the course of millions of years
     * **Abstracting bee democracy functions and applying these to Cardano governance**